mati12-boop/mati12-boop/README.md

 ## 👋 About Me

 I am a **PhD Candidate** in the EPSRC Nuclear Energy Futures CDT at Imperial College London, specialising in **thermo-hydro-mechanical (THM) modelling of bentonite barriers** for the geological disposal of radioactive waste.
+I work under the supervision of Professor Lidija Zdravkovic and Professor David Potts in the Department of Civil and Environmental Engineering, with the co-advisors Dr Matthew Kirby and Dr Simon Norris from Nuclear Waste Services, UK.
 My research develops and validates advanced mathematical and computational models to describe coupled processes in nuclear systems, supporting the safe and sustainable management of radioactive waste.

-Previously, I completed an MSc of Science by Research in Nuclear Physics at the University of York, where I was awarded the prestigious **IAEA Marie Skłodowska-Curie Fellowship (2020/2021)** and investigated nuclear structure and mass formulas to advance the understanding of fundamental interactions.
+Previously, I completed an MSc of Science by Research in Nuclear Physics at the University of York, under the supervision of Professor Marina Petri, where I was awarded the prestigious **IAEA Marie Skłodowska-Curie Fellowship (2020/2021)** and investigated nuclear structure and mass formulas to advance the understanding of fundamental interactions.

 ---